Vegan Intuitive Eating: Can They Coexist?

 This principle is all about recognizing that voice that reinforces diet culture talk and food rules which can hinder your process to eat intuitively.

-Again, this voice can occur in both vegans and non vegans (the thing that changes is the eating pattern)!
+Again, this voice can occur in both vegans and non vegans!

 Lets face it – animal products and it’s depravities are so ubiquitous in our society!
-It’s easy to accidently purchase and consume a product you thought was vegan- but turned out not to be.
+It’s easy to accidently purchase and consume a product you thought was vegan- but actually wasn’t.

 Perhaps part of challenging the vegan food police would be practicing compassion for yourself.
-No one can be 100% vegan (where the “as far as possible and practical” comes to play in the definition)!
+No one can be 100% vegan, and it’s not helpful to be anxious all the time.

-To learn more, check out this fun podcast conversation I had with a fellow vegan dietitian about Nuance within Veganism here!
+To learn more, check out this fun podcast conversation I had with a fellow vegan dietitian about Nuance within Veganism!

 5. Respect Your Fullness

-Many of us (vegan or not!) may be so deeply disconnected from our body signals that we don’t know what comfortable (not over) fullness is.
+Many of us might feel so disconnected from our body signals that we don’t know what comfortable fullness is.

-Again, the Intuitive Eating book (affiliate link*) goes over this in detail.
+Again, the Intuitive Eating book goes over this in detail.

 6. Discover The Satisfaction Factor